momoservertw/BarrierPlus/README.md

 *Do you want to use barriers in survival mode?*

 **Features**
-1. Destroy barriers: Holding your menu item and left-click + shift it.
+1. Display near blocks like barriers and structure_void:
-2. Display near barriers: Holding your menu item and left-click a barrier.
-Or left-click the barrier on hand.
+Holding your menu item and "left-click" the block or left-click the item on hand.
+It has cooldown system to prevent player abuse.
+You can also add any blocks you want and custom display particle.
-3. Place permission.
+2. Destroy creative blocks like barrier and bedrock:
+Just holding your menu item and "left-click + shift" on it.
+You can also add any blocks you want and toggle it's vanilla break event.
+3. Destroy blocks immediate:
+It will be very convenience if player wants to remove a huge building.
+4. Add place permission:
+You can add any blocks you want.

 **Dependence**
 1. Vault - (softdepend)